tilo/smarter_csv/README.md

 ### Requirements

-SmarterCSV supports Ruby >= 1.9, and is not tied to a specific Rails version.
+SmarterCSV supports Ruby >= 2.2, and is not tied to a specific Rails version.
+Please take note that Ruby 2.2 EOL date is scheduled for 2018-03-31

 ### Installation